homebrewedsec/seguri.io/_events/DistrictCon2026.md

 ---
 layout: splash
-title: "DistrictCon 2025"
+title: "DistrictCon 2026"
 location: "Yours Truly DC Hotel"
 address: "1143 New Hampshire Ave NW, Washington, DC 20037"
-excerpt: "Join the Seguri team at February 21-22, 2025 at DistrictCon 2025"
+excerpt: "Join the Seguri team at January 24-25, 2026 at DistrictCon 2026"
 header:
   overlay_image: /assets/images/events-districtcon.png
   teaser: /assets/images/events-districtcon.png
   overlay_filter: 0.5
 ---

-## DistrictCon 2025 - A DC Hacker Con with Purpose
+## DistrictCon 2026 - A DC Hacker Con with Purpose

-**Dates:** February 21-22, 2025
+**Dates:** January 24-25, 2026
 **Location:** Yours Truly DC Hotel - Vignette Collection by IHG
 **Address:** 1143 New Hampshire Ave NW, Washington, DC 20037

 ---

-Join us at **DistrictCon 2025**, the DC hacker con that focuses on hacking together and exchanging ideas while keeping the community and greater good at its core.
+Join us at **DistrictCon 2026**, the DC hacker con that focuses on hacking together and exchanging ideas while keeping the community and greater good at its core.
 This unique conference brings together security professionals in the heart of our nation's capital to engage with both technical content and policy discussions.

 DistrictCon offers a distinctive blend of classic hacking topics alongside infosec policy and geopolitics, making it an essential event for anyone interested in the intersection of cybersecurity and public policy.
 The conference creates an environment where technical practitioners can engage with policymakers and vice versa.